Aramantos/MS2-The-Einstein-Riddle/README.md

 #### **Unresolved**

 - The site is not as responsive as I would like, medium-size device screens in portrait are not ideal, but due to time constraints and my skill limitations, I was unable to make it fully responsive.
-- While testing the device on my iPad, I realised that when a correct answer the input was disabling as it should but it was overwritting my css and the element appearing to be slightly transparent, due to time constraits I could not resolve this issue.
+- While testing the device on my iPad, I realised my css was being overwritten.
+When input was disabled due to a correct answer, the element appearing to be slightly transparent.
+Due to time constraints, I could not resolve this issue.

 [Return to Table of Contents](#table-of-contents)